 With the College Board Opportunity Scholarships, we're laying out the six most important actions in the college planning process.
 Visit: https://opportunity.collegeboard.org/

-Students should identify at least one educator to help them organize events and provide guidance.
-When students sign up, we ask for the educator's contact information, so students should ask for educator permission first.
+Yes, but we encourage students to identify an educator to help them organize events and provide guidance.
+When students sign up, we give them the option to identify an educator supporter.
+We ask for the educator's contact information, so students should ask for educator permission first.

 Check out (and you can download) the Educator Toolkit here for information and best practices.